grhuynh/msgen/README.rst

   pip install msgen==0.6.15

-Otherwise, you may want to scroll down to :ref:`breaking-changes`.
+Otherwise, you may want to scroll down to `breaking-changes`_.

 Installation
 ------------